dotnet/designs/accepted/2022/enhance-vector-codegen.md

 ### Additional `Vector<T>` Methods for Near-Intrinsic Performance

-We refer readers to our [`KMask<T>`](https://github.com/anthonycanino/designs/blob/main/accepted/2022/enable-512-vectors.md#kmaskt-type-and-api-methods) design. `KMask<T>` allows to abstract lower-level masking and conditional processing over SIMD vectors in a way that the JIT can take advantage of for optimization purposes.
+We refer readers to our [`VectorMask<T>`](https://github.com/anthonycanino/designs/blob/main/accepted/2022/enable-512-vectors.md#kmaskt-type-and-api-methods) design. `VectorMask<T>` allows to abstract lower-level masking and conditional processing over SIMD vectors in a way that the JIT can take advantage of for optimization purposes.
-`KMask<T>` allows to mitigate the need for casting `Vector<T>` to a fixed-size `VectorXX` to take advantage of existing fixed-width APIs like `ExtractMostSigBits`
+`VectorMask<T>` allows to mitigate the need for casting `Vector<T>` to a fixed-size `VectorXX` to take advantage of existing fixed-width APIs like `ExtractMostSigBits`

-In addition, `KMask<T>` exposes a [method for processing leading and trailing elements](https://github.com/anthonycanino/designs/blob/main/accepted/2022/enable-512-vectors.md#leadingtrailing-element-processing-with-kmaskt) of Vector API.
+In addition, `VectorMask<T>` exposes a [method for processing leading and trailing elements](https://github.com/anthonycanino/designs/blob/main/accepted/2022/enable-512-vectors.md#leadingtrailing-element-processing-with-kmaskt) of Vector API.

-As `KMask<T>` width matches `Vector<T>`, the above templated and PGO codegen that select `Vector<T>` size per-method also apply to `KMask<T>`.
+As `VectorMask<T>` width matches `Vector<T>`, the above templated and PGO codegen that select `Vector<T>` size per-method also apply to `VectorMask<T>`.

 In the following section, we motivate all concepts with a complete example.